Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 Agustus 2025 11.48.01 UTC
+- WIB: Senin, 18 Agustus 2025 12.33.46 UTC
-- WITA: Senin, 18 Agustus 2025 12.48.01 UTC
+- WITA: Senin, 18 Agustus 2025 13.33.46 UTC
-- WIT: Senin, 18 Agustus 2025 13.48.01 UTC
+- WIT: Senin, 18 Agustus 2025 14.33.46 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational